Operative Techniques in Thoracic and Cardiovascular Surgery: A Comparative Atlas

-Pulmonary segmentectomy was first described in 1939 for the treatment of benign lung conditions.1 Since then, anatomic pulmonary segmentectomy has been demonstrated to be effective in the resection of small primary lung cancers.2, 3, 4 Although a prospective randomized clinical trial conducted by the Lung Cancer Study group demonstrated that limited pulmonary resections resulted in increased locoregional recurrences as compared with lobectomy,5 a more extended anatomic procedure may not be feasible for some patients.
+a more extended anatomic procedure may not be feasible for some patients.
 Limited cardiopulmonary functional reserve or extensive comorbidities may preclude aggressive surgical resection for some patients, who may only be candidates for limited pulmonary resection, such as pulmonary segmentectomy.
-Moreover, more recent data have demonstrated that pulmonary lobectomy offers no survival benefits over segmentectomy in carefully selected patients.4, 6, 7, 8, 9
+Moreover, more recent data have demonstrated that pulmonary lobectomy offers no survival benefits over segmentectomy in carefully selected patients.

 Definition